nautobot/nautobot/nautobot/docs/installation/nautobot.md

 If you are using MySQL as your database server you must install the `mysqlclient` database client for Python.

 !!! warning
-    Nautobot **will not work** without this client library.
+    If you're using a MySQL database, Nautobot **will not work** without this client library.
 You cannot skip this step.

 ```no-highlight
 $ pip3 install mysqlclient